 Also, while finding the best product that sells well on Amazon, do not forget about the Chrome Extension as it allows you to get the required data and information regarding a certain product.
 It is also important as it helps you find competitive products in the market.

-The good thing with Chrome Extension is that it is a one time cost and then if you need it in future you can still review it.
+The good thing with Chrome Extension is that it is a one-time cost and then if you need it in the future you can still review it.